 For more than two years, OEC has provided free health and safety training for all provider typeson the ground and online offerings.
 This has allowed providers to meet health and safety requirements.
 Based on Connecticut's most recent market rate survey, the OEC is reviewing and analyzing several scenarios that will address providing rates aligned more closely to the market.
-In particular, rates for infants and toddlers in centerbased settings will be increased to more closely align to those of family child care where rates have grown over the last four years.
-Historically, Connecticut has ranked very high as far as its licensing standards for child care programs.
-These standards cover topic areas such as administration, staffing, record keeping, health and safety, physical plant, educational requirements, and administration of medications.
-Licensed providers are monitored closely through unannounced annual inspections in conjunction with additional on-site visits to follow-up on serious noncompliance issues related to requirements such as supervision, ratios, capacity, group size, discipline, safe sleep, and bodies of water.
-From July 1, 2017 to June 30, 2018, of the 1,410 licensed child care centers/group child care homes (58% are Care 4 Kids providers), only 26 were subject to formal disciplinary action.
-During this same time period, of the 1,986 licensed family child care homes (40% are Care 4 Kids providers), only 36 were subject to formal disciplinary action.
-This demonstrates that the majority of licensed providers are complying with the strict licensing standards absent enforcement action.
+In particular, rates for infants and toddlers in center-based settings will be increased to more closely align to those of family child care where rates have grown over the last four years.